 Social workers in Ontario work across the province to improve the well-being of Ontarians – especially those in need.

-To work as a registered social worker in Ontario you must be granted a license by the Ontario College of Social Workers and Social Service Workers.
+To work as a registered social worker in Ontario you must be granted a certificate of registration by the Ontario College of Social Workers and Social Service Workers.
 You can contact the College directly for more information.

 Tools and Information

-The Ontario Government has partnered with the Ontario College of Social Workers & Social Service Workers to create a Career Map for internationally trained social workers and social service workers.
-The Career Map explains in detail every step of the registration process including language requirements, labour market conditions, the credential assessment process, licensing fees and other important information.
+The Ontario Government has partnered with the Ontario College of Social Workers & Social Service Workers to create a Career Map for internationally trained social workers.
+The Career Maps explains in detail every step of the registration process including language requirements, labour market conditions, the credential assessment process, registration fees and other important information.

 DID YOU KNOW?

 Global Experience Ontario helps internationally trained and educated individuals in regulated non-health professions find out how to qualify for professional practice in Ontario.

 Bridge training programs: If you are qualified in your profession but new to Ontario, you may benefit from a bridging program.
 Bridging programs help qualified immigrants move more quickly into their professions without duplicating what they have already learned.